 That's all, folks.
-If you're waiting for a second reminder asking whether you're really, positively, 100 percent sure that you want to delete the field, you're going to be waiting for a very long time because it's not going to happen.
-However, a ghost of the field will still appear on your layout, which you will discover can't be edited.
-To remove the last vestiges of your deleted field, flip to Chapter 13 where you can read how to delete fields and field labels from a layout.
+If you're waiting for a second reminder asking whether you're really, positively, 100 percent sure that you want to delete the field, you'll be waiting for a very long time because it's not going to happen.
+Any information associated with the field will be gone permanently.
+However, a ghost of the field will still appear on your layout, which you'll discover can't be edited.
+To remove the last vestiges of your deleted field, flip to Chapter 14 where you can read how to delete fields and field labels from a layout.